fwg/morphene/README.md

 The active contexts are also arranged in a stack, which results in a prototype chain like behaviour.

-When you switch to a stack, it is simply put ontop of the active-context-stack.
+When you switch to a context, it is simply put ontop of the active-context-stack.

 Now `⿷` becomes easier to explain: it executes `$input` in the topmost active context, or the last one that was switched to.